 It's possible here thanks to Il mare di Guido, a seafood restaurant from Rimini that offers haute-cuisine from Romagna straight to Bologna.
 I could stare at that window for hours, looking at the young chefs dancing through the stove.

 FICO brought to Bologna things you can only find here.

 At the entrance the meat section combines some of the best Italian producers.
 The hams of Cinta Senese's pigs of Savigni near the black pigs of Calabria, the Osteria of Culatello from Antica Ardenga, where you can eat sat next to ancient furniture from a monastery, and last but not least the quality of Zivieri butcher.

 I've visited many food markets and fairs that may have inspired FICO, like San Lorenzo in Florence, Mercato di Mezzo in Bologna or even Borough Market in London or Boqueria in Barcelona.

 Probably some of the places there may change in the following years and something can get better.
-Nevertheless I have no doubts saying that FICO represents a large part of Italian food excellences and an unique way to discover them.
+Nevertheless I have no doubts saying that FICO represents a large part of Italian food excellence and a unique way to discover them.

 What didn't convince me yet

-Mini-golf, library, beach volley, soccer camp and in general all the entertaining areas seem to me a bit forced and not completely cohesive with the rest of the park.
+Mini-golf, library, beach volley, soccer camp and in general all the entertaining areas seem to be a bit forced and not completely cohesive with the rest of the park.